Running a business in Sweden

 Start a business in Sweden

 If you want to start a business in Sweden, the regulations vary, depending on whether you are an EU/EEA citizen or a citizen of a country outside the EU/EEA.
-Contact Verksamt.se for practical information.
+Contact Verksamt.se for specific information.

 If you want to start a business in Sweden, you must decide on the type of business enterprise and register your business with the Swedish Companies Registration Office (Bolagsverket) and the Swedish Tax Agency (Skatteverket).

-Decide on the type of business enterprise in Sweden
+Choosing the type of business enterprise in Sweden

-If you want to start a sole trader enterprise, you are not required to register your business with the Swedish Companies Registration Office (Bolagsverket).
-However, registration does protect your company name.
-If you do not register your company with the Swedish Companies Registration Office, someone else might register a company with the same name.
+A sole trader does not need to register with the Swedish Companies Registration Office, but registration does protect your company name.
+If you do not register, others can register a company with the same name.

 If you have a Swedish personal identity number, you can log in to verksamt.se using the Swedish electronic identification (e-identifikation).

-If you do not have a Swedish personal identity number, you must complete the Swedish Tax Agency (Skatteverket) company registration form (Företagsregistrering, SKV 4620) and submit the form to the Swedish Tax Agency.
+If you do not have a Swedish personal identity number, you must complete the Swedish Tax Agency company registration form (Företagsregistrering, SKV 4620) and submit the form to Skatteverkets inläsningscentral, FE 4600, 105 81 Stockholm.

 Recruiting labour from other countries to Sweden